Skewbald Horde

-Skewbald Horde (Пегая Орда) was a Selkup tribal association in the basins of the Narym and Tom Rivers during the 16th century.
+The Skewbald Horde (Пегая Орда) was a Selkup and Ket tribal association in the basins of the Narym and Tom Rivers during the 16th century.
 It was an ally and eastern neighbor of the Khanate of Sibir.

 At the end of the 16th century the Skewbald Horde was led by Vonya, a prince of the upper Narym.
 Territory along the lower Narym fell under the authority of Prince Kichey who was related to Vonya: his granddaughter was married to Vonya's son, Taybokhta.

-These princes not only long and stubbornly defended their independence from Moscow and evaded the payment of yasak, but were inclined to go on the offensive.
+These princes not only long and stubbornly defended their independence from Moscow and evaded the payment of yasak, but were inclined to go on an offensive.
 They even entered into relations with Küçüm Khan of Sibir for joint action.

-Only with the construction of Narym ostrog in the 1590s was the Skewbald Horde subdued by Russia.
+Only with the construction of Narym Ostrog in the 1590s was the Skewbald Horde subdued by Russia.
 With the submission of the princely families, who dominated the horde up to this point, it did not immediately lose its value.
 Vonya was succeeded by his son, Taybokhta Vonin, and Kichey by his son Vagay Kicheev, the father-in-law of Taybokhta.
 They to a certain extent retained their privileged position.
-In the event of war the troops served together with Russian servicemen.
+In the event of war their troops served together with Russian servicemen.

-Soon the Narym princes chose to change their position on the ephemeral sovereigns more secure position in royal service.
-In 1610 Taybokhta Vonin, on his request, was relieved of yasak, and ordered to serve the sovereign and live in Narym ostrog with an annual salary of RUB 3 and 4 chetverik flour, groats and kama, and a pood of salt.
-He, however, continued to remain at the head of the upper Narym principality with a population of 50 yasak paying people, and his son had to pay yasak.
+Soon the Narym princes chose to change their position of ephemeral sovereigns for a more secure position in the Tsar's service.
+In 1610, Taybokhta Vonin, on his request, was relieved of yasak, and ordered to serve the sovereign and live in Narym ostrog with an annual salary of 3 rubles, 4 chetveriks of flour, a chetverik of each groats and kama, and a pood of salt.
+He, however, continued to remain at the head of the upper Narym principality with a population of around 50 yasak-paying people, and his son had to pay yasak.